 - You will need a valid student visa (F-1) in order to finalize the loan.

 - International students must be enrolled at least half-time in a degree-granting program at an eligible institution.

 - While you can begin the loan application prior to being accepted to your desired college, you will need to be accepted with your student visa to finalize the loan.

-- A cosigner is required for all international student loan programs.
+- A cosigner is typically required for all international student loan programs, with few exceptions.

 - A temporary, in-school U.S. address is usually required on the application – as opposed to a permanent, international home address.